mrdaemon/exosphere/docs/source/configuration.rst

     .. admonition:: Note

-        This option has precendence over :option:`default_username`
+        This option has precedence over :option:`default_username`

     This is useful if you need to connect to a particular host with a different user than the one you are running Exosphere as, or the one configured